sinergia-connectomics-summerschool-2021/scss21-training/README.md

 # The Presentations

-All tutorials and slides are available from the http://www.repronim.org/coco2019-training/ generated from sources within `gh-pages` branch of this repository.
+All tutorials and slides are available from the [TO BECOMING] generated from sources within `gh-pages` branch of this repository.

+## Aknowledgment

+Work derived from instructional materials from http://neurohackweek.github.io/ and http://repronim.github.io that is Copyright © Neurohackweek and ReproNim. and, released under the same [Creative Common Attribution license](https://creativecommons.org/licenses/by/4.0/).